 Nominations from the Gulfstream receipt points can be made using FTS-1, FTS-2, SFTS, and/or ITS-1 Market Area contracts.
 Also, PNR and IPS contracts will be able to nominate at these receipt points.

+I am not sure whether it was decided that FGT would allow IPS contract types to nominate from the market area receipt locations.
+(Gerry Medeles)

 Nominations at these new Market Area receipt points can be primary firm or alternate firm quantities.